cilium/cilium.io/src/posts/2022-11-03-constellation/index.md

 - B)      Making the default secure
 - C)      Minimizing any chance of misconfiguration

-Cilium strikes that fine balance very well by making the transparent network encryption easy to use.
-If you’re using the Cilium CLI it’s just passing another command line flag during installation.
-Unfortunately, with the latest release, there is still a [known issue](https://docs.cilium.io/en/v1.12/gettingstarted/encryption/#known-issues-and-workarounds) with the effectiveness of said encryption.
+Cilium strikes that fine balance very well by making transparent network encryption easy to use.
+If you’re using the Cilium CLI, it’s just passing another command line flag during installation.
+Unfortunately, with the latest release, there is still a [known issue](https://docs.cilium.io/en/v1.13/security/network/encryption/#known-issues-and-workarounds) with the effectiveness of said encryption.
 In essence, to give the guarantee that all Pod-to-Pod traffic is encrypted, the admin would need to disable all Pod-to-Internet communication.
 While this solution works well in scenarios where a knowledgeable admin can securely configure the needed network policies, we wanted a secure out-of-the-box experience.
-To propose a solution, we first need a deeper understanding of the problem.
+We first need a deeper understanding of the problem to propose a solution.

 ### The consistency problem

 As stated in the GitHub issue description, both the identity-based policy enforcement and encryption rely on an [eBPF map](https://docs.kernel.org/bpf/maps.html) called IPCache to reason about the source and destination identity of packets.
 If the IPCache indicates that a destination IP is associated with a Kubernetes Pod, the packet is re-routed through the WireGuard interface.
-This interface then takes care of encapsulating and encrypting the packet and sending it to the Node the Pod resides on.
+This interface then takes care of encapsulating and encrypting the packet and sending it to the Pod's Node.

-> Since WireGuard always needs to encapsulate there is not much gained by using [native routing](https://docs.cilium.io/en/v1.12/concepts/networking/routing/#native-routing).
-Luckily, running Cilium in tunneling mode [does not encapsulate WireGuard traffic twice](https://docs.cilium.io/en/v1.12/gettingstarted/encryption-wireguard/#wireguard-transparent-encryption).
+> Since WireGuard always needs to encapsulate, there is not much gained by using [native routing](https://docs.cilium.io/en/v1.13/network/concepts/routing/#native-routing).
+Luckily, running Cilium in tunneling mode [does not encapsulate WireGuard traffic twice](https://docs.cilium.io/en/v1.13/security/network/encryption-wireguard/).

 The IPCache eBPF map is only eventually updated with new endpoints.
 To reproduce the issue, we need to introduce artificial delay somewhere along the path from the new endpoint creation to the IPCache update.